How do you attract more traffic organically to your site?

 By giving your audience what they’re searching for.

-And choosing the right keywords to target is one half of the key to getting your website and it’s content in front of your target audience (the other half is creating awesome content).
+And choosing keywords for SEO to target is one half of the key to getting your website and it’s content in front of your target audience (the other half is creating awesome content).

 So how do you decide which are the right keywords to improve your SEO efforts?